-As people age, blood flow to the brain may decrease by an average of 20%.
+As people age, blood flow to the brain in some people does not change or decreases only slightly.
+But in many others, blood flow decreases about less than 1% each year.
 The decrease in blood flow is greater in people who have atherosclerosis of the arteries to the brain (cerebrovascular disease).
 This disease is more likely to occur in people who have smoked for a long time or who have high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
-Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more , high cholesterol Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more , or high blood sugar (diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more ) that is not controlled by lifestyle changes or drugs.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more , high cholesterol Dyslipidemia Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more , or high blood sugar (diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more ) that is not controlled by lifestyle changes or drugs.
 These people may lose brain cells prematurely, possibly impairing mental function.
 As a result, the risk of damage to blood vessels leading to vascular dementia Vascular Dementia Vascular dementia is loss of mental function due to destruction of brain tissue because its blood supply is reduced or blocked.
 The cause is usually strokes, either a few large ones or many... read more at a relatively young age is increased.

 Did You Know...